Multiple Instance Verification: Model architectures

 where $\alpha$ is the learnable parameter vector in Equation~\eqref{siamese_sim}.

-This baseline is limited, due to (1) its simplified architecture with very few learnable parameters, (2) the $argmax$ attention function that allows only those instances that yield maxima to represent the entire bag, and (3) parameters $\alpha$ that are shared by both the Siamese-twin metric and the attention mechanism.
-Nonetheless, this simple model captures the essence of what we call ``cross-attention'' because it directly includes the query instance $v^{query}$ as part of attention.
-Hence, this model is a useful baseline for model comparisons.
+This baseline model is limited, due to (1) its simplified architecture with very few learnable parameters, (2) the $argmax$ attention function that allows only those instances that yield maxima to represent the entire bag, and (3) parameters $\alpha$ that are shared by both the Siamese-twin metric and the attention mechanism.
+Nonetheless, this simple model explicitly handles bags of paired instances and captures the essence of a representation of MIV data in Lemma~\ref{lemma1} (Section~\ref{def_miv}).
+Hence, this model is a useful baseline for model comparison.